-Many people put off will and estate planning, often making it a low priority.
-However, life is unpredictable, so it’s important to address this task sooner rather than later.
-Having a plan brings peace of mind for you and your loved ones.
+But you see, there are many people who put off will and estate planning.
+They often hold these at a very low priority.
+However, life is unpredictable.
+That is why it is important to address this task sooner rather than later.

 Understand the Basics of Wills

-Different places have specific rules for wills to be valid.
-This is where a wills and estates lawyer can help.
 They can guide you through the laws to ensure your will is valid and effectively communicates your intentions.
+And this is something that I am going to cover in the following point!

 The Role of a Wills and Estates Lawyer